 What happens after a purchase order has been sent?

 Once the buyer has sent the purchase order to the seller, then the next decision is in the hands of the latter.
-The seller may approve or disapprove of the buyer’s request.
+The seller may approve or disapprove of the buyer’s request for the purchase order.
 When the seller has agreed to sell the item at the amount and price that the buyer requested, then the seller can send an invoice to the buyer based on the contract they agreed to.
 To manage and speed up the invoice process, you can use invoicing software.

 Ali currently works in a manufacturing company.
 It is responsible for purchasing the materials that the company needs.
-He then makes a purchase order that covers the amount and price of the items as well as their specific requirements to the supplier.
+He then makes a purchase order that covers the items’ amount and price and their specific requirements to the supplier.

 The supplier providing the material receives the purchase order.
 After they agreed to it, they created an invoice stating the total cost Ali had to pay.
 After Ali paid for the goods, the supplier sent a receipt and sent the order within the specified time.